Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 Run makecert.exe with the following parameters to create a self-signed certificate on your computer:

 ```
-makecert -r -pe -n "CN=TodoListDaemonWithCert" -ss My -len 2048 TodoListDaemonWithCert.cer
+makecert -r -pe -n "CN=TodoListDaemonWithCert" -ss My -len 2048 TodoListDaemonWithCert.cer -sv TodoListDaemonPrivateKey.pvk
 ```

+When prompted, create a password for the certificate and remember it for later.

 #### Add the certificate as a key for the TodoListDaemonWithCert application in Azure AD

-While still in powershell, extract a few pieces of information from your certificate.
-The following powershell commands will generate a `$base64Value`, a `$base64Thumbprint`, and a `$keyid` that you can use to upload your cert to Azure AD:
+Open powershell and navigate to the directory where you created your new certificate.
+Use the following powershell commands to generate a `$base64Value`, a `$base64Thumbprint`, and a `$keyid` that you can use to upload your cert to Azure AD:

 ```
 $cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2